-This document contains information which is essential to the administration of the OSPI-Developed assessment for social studies and educational technology.
-This assessment is an ideal culminating project that teaches students how to develop and support a thesis based on a question that results from the student's analysis of primary sources and historical narratives.
+This document contains information which is essential to the administration of the OSPI-Developed assessments in social studies and educational technology.
+This assessment is an ideal culminating project that teaches students how humans affect and are affected by the environment.